cdaringe/promise_fns/readme.md

 **Features**:

 - each function is independently importable
-- all APIs are type-safe first
+- all typesafe, type reflecting APIs
+- debuggable. simplified source, named functions (so your stack trace is legible!)

 ## usage